Toyota Highlander Insurance Rates

 Rates are averaged for all Toyota Highlander models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a summary of the primary concepts that were covered above.
+The following list is a brief summary of the ideas that were covered in the charts and tables above.

-- Drivers who have multiple accidents or major violations could be charged and average of $1,590 more per year for Highlander insurance
+- High-risk drivers that tend to have accidents or serious violations could be forced to pay on average $1,590 more per year than a safer driver

 To recap, is Toyota Highlander expensive to insure?
 The average Toyota Highlander insurance cost is $1,410 a year, or $117 a month.
 How much should you pay for a 2020 Toyota Highlander?
 It starts at $34,600.